nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/README.md

 You will need the following packages in RStudio:
 1. gplots - Heatmap generation:
 2. dplyr - Data manipulation
-3. ggplot2 - Functional enrichment analysis visualization
+3. ggplot2 - Gene expression analysis visualization

 These packages can be installed using install.packages()

-The following functional enrichment analysis tools can be used for this analysis
+The following function analysis tools can be used for this analysis
 1. ShinyGO: http://bioinformatics.sdstate.edu/go/
 2. GOrilla: https://cbl-gorilla.cs.technion.ac.il/
 3. PANTHER: https://geneontology.org/